FOREST ECOLOGY LAB, UTAH STATE UNIVERSITY

 SULLIVAN LAB, UNIVERSITY OF NEVADA - RENO

 Dr. Ben Sullivan was my first scientific mentor while I was an undergraduate at Northern Arizona University and I continue to collaborate with him today.
 We work on a range of projects, including the response of nutrient acquisition strategies to plot scale fertilization in a lowland tropical rain forest, and nutrient dynamics across pan tropical secondary forest succession.

 TOWNSEND LAB, COLORADO COLLEGE

 Working with Drs.
-Alan Townsend and Phil Taylor (Postdoctoral Researcher) has been and continues to be such a pleasure.
-As part of a larger group, we are investigating the role of tree phylogeny in influencing below ground processes.
-However, their big picture ideas and input on my dissertation research has made my work stronger and more ecologically sound.
+Alan Townsend and Phil Taylor (Research Associate, Colorado University, Boulder) has been and continues to be such a pleasure.
+As part of a larger group, we are investigating the role of tree phylogeny in influencing belowground processes.
+Their big picture ideas and input on my dissertation research has made my work stronger and more ecologically sound.

 Dr. Ylva Lekberg, a mycologist at MPG Ranch, has been an instrumental contributor to my dissertation research.
 She pushes me to be a critical thinker and makes my work stronger.

 Almost all of my dissertation research has taken place in lowland tropical rainforest owned by a non-profit, Osa Conservation.
 The logistical and infrastructural support they gave me has been critical in carrying out all of my research endeavors.